GTMStack

 Vendor Trajectory

-This does not mean you should only buy from large vendors.
+A tool that’s perfect today but gets acquired and sunset next year creates more problems than it solves.
+Evaluate financial stability, funding history, and strategic direction.
+This doesn’t mean only buy from large vendors.
 Some of the best GTM tools come from 50-person companies.
-But understand the risk and have a contingency plan — what does migration look like if this vendor disappears?
+But understand the risk and have a contingency plan.

 The Minimum Viable GTM Stack